-Vacations typically provide us with an escape from our normal lives.
+Vacations are a fantasyland.
+They provide us with an escape from our normal lives.

 Whether it be a familiar place or unknown territory, our destinations are often nothing like where we live.